Compassionate Counsel Passionate Defense

 Perhaps the most common, or at least the most commonly talked about reasons, are the emotional ones.
 Fear was listed above – it was listed as a result of certain situations.
 It is also a very powerful emotional motivator and it causes many victims of domestic violence to neither report nor get out of their situation.
 Another common emotional response is that they do care for their abuser.
 Often after a violent outburst the abuser feels guilt and remorse and will apologize.
 The abuser will then be extra kind.
 It may be a tactic.
 It may be a true attempt.
 Either way it is usually short lived.
 Even so many victims see it as a sign that the abuser may eventually and they truly want that so they stay in the hope that this will happen and the cycle continues.

 It happens all too often that because the victim stays that the situation reaches extremes and the police and courts have to get involved.
 If you have been accused of a domestic violence crime you need the help of a Pierce County / Tacoma defense attorney.
-Call or e-mail the law office of Smith & White, PLLC – your free case analysis awaits you.
+Call or e-mail the law office of Smith & White, PLLC – your expert case analysis awaits you.

 Archives